Define a Correction using Elliott wave.

-This is module number two and this module is called identifying counter-trend moves using elliott wave theory.
+This module is called identifying counter-trend moves using Elliott wave theory.

 Counter trend moves are called corrections,